pátek 26. září 2025

 Result:

-Sharp, hard, brittle snow cristals which brake and do not connect to snow pack.
+Sharp, hard, brittle snow crystalls which brake and do not connect to snow pack.
 The surface of the snow is extremely fragmented - similar to a stone field resulting in few and very small contact points between snow and ski base surface.

 Few and very small contact points between snow and ski base surface lead to high pressure in the contact spots.
-Small contact points, high pressure, sharp / hard and brittle cristals create a combination responsible for very high friction between snow and ski base surface.
+Small contact points, high pressure, sharp / hard and brittle crystalls create a combination responsible for very high friction between snow and ski base surface.

 Under such conditions you will not want to ski...